Tips on how to get into voice over

 The voice actor market is continuing to grow, thanks to the increased need for broadcast, animated and digital content.
 From e-learning courses to smartphone games, to online ads, there’s a wide range of opportunities for talented voice actors.
 Learning how to become a Voice Actor means understanding the voice over industry, working with a voice over coach on voice over training, getting some good voice over demos produced and a great website to show off your new voice over career.

 If you’re interested in becoming a professional voice actor, you may be wondering where to start – and whether this could be a rewarding career for you.
-Read on for our top tips to get started.
+Read on for our top tips on how to get started in voice over.

 The Voice Over Marketplace

-Understand the voice acting marketplace.
-In the past, voice actors often worked with agents, while clients had casting directors to manage the process.
+Understand the voice acting marketplace. historically, voice actors often worked with agents who worked with casting directors (to manage the process) that were hired by advertising agencies or larger production companies who in turn were creating a product for an end clients.
 It’s still a great way to get work if you can sign with a good agent.
 But today’s online marketplace has changed the dynamic.
 Now, talent-seekers and producers often work directly with voice actors.
 This has brought more competition to the market, making quality voice actors hard to find.

 That said, you need to stand out from the rest of the pack, and that means investing in yourself — after all, you are the business.
 Here’s how: